 At CBO, we provide clear and comprehensive support through a specialist team with decades of experience.
 Need a helping hand?
 Click here to learn more.

 Sometimes it is not change brought about by fast-moving technology that causes problems to arise, but the changing nature of your business.

 If you are approaching 10 years with your current ERP system, there is every chance that major changes have affected your organisation and it is now unrecognisable from the time of the initial installation.

 Perhaps you’ve grown enormously, downsized, shifted into different market, or even absorbed other companies.
 The need you initially identified and the priorities that informed the implementation of your current software could well be obsolete.

 When this happens, it might be a good idea to re-examine the needs of your business and how this relates to your ERP system.

 Want to learn more about Epicor ERP 10 and how this new software could improve your business processes?
 Click here.

-In a similar vein to re-examining ERP use in relation to the business’ needs, it is a good idea after a number of years to revisit how your core business processes are mapped to your ERP system after several years’ on the same software.
+In a similar vein to re-examining ERP use in relation to the business’ needs, it is a good idea to revisit how your core business processes are mapped to your ERP system.
+Especially after several years’ on the same software.

 Following a business process mapping exercise, you can more clearly identify the part the software plays in each process, and as a result, opportunities for better automation and integration, among other features.